josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 </header>
 ```

+(**Note:** the Blog link will currently 404 because we don't have a `blog` page or directory inside of our `routes` folder, but we'll fix that later.)

-Once our new component is saved, let's go back to `__layout.svelte`, and replace our dummy `<header>` with this component. (**Note:** the Blog link 404s currently, but we'll fix that later.)
+Once our new component is saved, let's go back to `__layout.svelte`, and replace our dummy `<header>` with this component.

 Like most frameworks, in order to use a component, you'll need to `import` it first.
-So, let's create a `<script>` tag in our `__layout.svelte` file.
+So, let's create a `<script>` tag in our `__layout.svelte` file to handle that.
 (I personally like to put the `script` tag at the top of the file, but you don't have to; Svelte gives you the freedom to arrange your files however you prefer.)

 ```svelte
 <!-- __layout.svelte -->